Is it Time to Tackle the Bathroom Cleaning?

 The first thing to do is remove all the dirty towels, clear the counter and empty the items under the sink.
-Put the towels and the bath mat in the laundry bin.
+Second, place those towels and bath mat in the laundry bin.
 Third, place expired or empty products in the garbage bag.
-Put your makeup brushes in the dishwasher’s cutlery tray.
-Once you are left with only what you need, transfer those into another room so you can clean all the surfaces.
+Fourth, add makeup brushes to the dishwasher’s cutlery tray.
+Finally, transfer the remaining items into another room so you can clean all the surfaces.

 Now for the actual Bathroom Cleaning

 It is best to start with the ‘dry cleaning,’ such as dusting and vacuuming, before moving on to ‘wet cleaning.’
-When doing a thorough bathroom cleaning, it is best to start with the ceiling and work your way down.
+For example, when doing a thorough bathroom cleaning, it is best to start with the ceiling and work your way down.

 Using the vacuum and a long hose attachment, clean the dust off the fan cover.
 If safe to do so (you may need a ladder and support person holding it), remove the cover and vacuum out the interior.

 A gentle detergent or baking soda and water mix will effectively clean the tile.
 The tile gets slippery when wet, so start with your backsplash and clean any tile flooring last (from the walls to the door, so you don’t have to be on the wet tile at any point).
 If your counters and tub backsplash are granite or marble, use soap and water with a soft cloth.